 - Changes in wiring and plumbing

-These developers dare to flout the rules as they are banking on their purchasers not discovering these limitations/defects in time, at least not throughout the defects liability period.
+These developers dare to flout the rules as they are banking on their purchasers not discovering these limitations/defects in time, at least not throughout the Defects Liability Period (DLP).

 4. Take note of (advertised) features not stated in the SPA

 Many purchasers buy into the atmosphere of a housing estate or the portrayed overall living concept.
 Often enough, purchasers are persuaded by a project’s external features such as the playground and generous open spaces.
 Young couples are especially vulnerable to such “perks”, but they are blindsided about the existence of an “active” graveyard nearby or an oxidation pond right next to the recreational area.

 If the developer promotes such features as the playground at the time of sale, then you (as the house buyer) should take down the answers, the name of the developer’s staff and designation and have your solicitor confirm this in writing.